Local SEO Citations: Fundamentals for Small Business

 RankPay Local Citation Builder

 Our local citation builder service sits squarely in the middle of the playing field.
-While our pricing is higher than Yext, we provide an added layer of manual oversight and discretion that we’ve seen make a big difference in local rankings.
+We provide an added layer of manual oversight and discretion that we’ve seen make a big difference in local rankings.

 Particularly, we’ll find industry relevant places to build citations that more automated services do not.
 We also (where appropriate) include our clients’ keyword focus in local citations.
 We regularly see this wholesome approach to local SEO materially affect local organic rankings.

 Yext is the biggest player in the local citation service space, and they have a fairly compelling offering that will work for many business owners as well.
 The entry-level plan will be best for most, as the hundreds of additional directories they include in more expensive plans are mostly fluff.
 At least, we have never seen them to be impactful when our clients’ have tested them.